railsgirls/guides.railsgirls.com/_pages/uploads.md

 This will install the "carrierwave" gem we added to the `Gemfile` file.

+{% coach %}
-**Coach:** Explain what libraries (Ruby gems) are and why they are useful.
+Explain what libraries (Ruby gems) are and why they are useful.
 Describe what Open Source software is.
+{% endcoach %}

 ## Generating a picture uploader